Skip to main content

 • Host - The hostname or IP address of the RabbitMQ server

-• Port - The AMQP port (default: 5672 for non-SSL, 5671 for SSL/TLS)
+• Port - The AMQP port (default: 5672 for non-SSL)

 • Virtual Host - The RabbitMQ virtual host (default: /)